-You won’t find an AM radio in a Tesla Model X. You also won’t find it in other electric cars, such as the BMW i3.
+Case in point: you won’t find an AM radio in a Tesla Model X. You also won’t find it in other electric cars, such as the BMW i3.
 One reason is that AM reception is trashed by electric noise, and these are electric cars.
 Another is that the best AM reception requires a whip antenna outside the car: the longer the better.
-These days car makers hide antennas in windows and little shark fins on the roof.
+But these days car makers hide antennas in windows and little shark fins on the roof.
 Another is that car makers have been cheaping out on the chips used in their AM radios for years, and the ones in home and portable radios are even worse.

 Demand for AM has been waning for decades anyway.
 AM doesn’t sound as good as FM or digital streams on laptops and mobile things.
 (Well, it can sound good with HD Radio, but that’s been a non-starter on both the transmitting and receiving sides for many years.)
 About the only formats left on AM that get ratings in the U.S. are sports and news.
 But, like I just said, sports is moving to FM too—even though signal coverage on FM in some markets, relatively speaking, sucks.
 (Compare WFAN/660am and 101.9fm, which simulcast.)

 On the whole, AM stations barely show in the ratings.
 In Raleigh-Durham, WPTF/680 ruled the “the book” for decades, and is now the top of the bottom-feeders, with just a 1.0% share.
 KGO/810, which was #1 for a lifetime in the Bay Area, is now #19 with a 2.0% share.
 Much of KGO’s talent has been fired, and there’s a Facebook page for disgruntled fans.
 Not that it matters.